JTA “I thought it was just going to be about falafel and hummus.”

 Take the central question of the film: What is Israeli food?
 The answer doesn’t prove simple.

 At its core, Israeli cuisine is a combination of foods from over 100 cultures that have melded in Israel.
-It’s also something that comes from the land itself, which boasts a rich array of microclimates, and a product of the Palestinian people, who have also lived on the land for ages.
+It’s also something that comes from the land itself, which boasts a rich array of microclimates, and a product of the Palestinian people, who have lived on the land for ages.

 Some of the more poignant moments in the documentary come when Solomonov speaks to Palestinian chefs about the challenges of getting Israeli customers to frequent their restaurants and in working in all-Israeli kitchens.